Annika-Heiber/Bioinformatik/README.md

-# Programm to test my code
+# Program to test my code